gabriel-lepinay/sat_algorithm/README.md

 The Separated Axis Theorem, is a collision detection algorithm between rotated polygons.

-This programme demonstrates how this algorithm works with two squares that you can moove and rotate.
+This programme demonstrates how this algorithm works with two squares that you can move and rotate.

 ## How to use it
 ### Prerequies: